kuriringohankamehameha/stockBot/README.md

 ### Passing Commands to the Bot:

-* To pass commands, you have the command as : "!YourBOTName COUNTRY COMPANY TIME"
+* To pass commands, you have the command as : `!YourBOTName COUNTRY COMPANY TIME`

 * COUNTRY can be : 1.
 US -> USA (OR) 2.
 SG -> Singapore